epinio/docs/docs/howtos/customization/setup_export_registry.md

    PEM-encoded form.

    This secret has to reside in the same namespace as the authentication secret, i.e. Epinio's system namespace.
-That namspace usually is `epinio`.
+That namespace usually is `epinio`.

    For example: